vikingeducation/scrape_demo/presentation.md

 Let's now walk through the Craigslist example, taking exactly those four steps.

 1. Visit the main Craigslist site for your town.
 For us, that's San Francisco, so we'll go to http://sfbay.craigslist.org/sfc/, the San Francisco branch of the San Francisco Bay Area.
 But clicking around, we see an Apartments heading, and under that heading there's the "apts/housing" link.
 Clicking through there, we get a very nice direct search page, whose address is **[http://sfbay.craigslist.org/search/sfc/apa](http://sfbay.craigslist.org/search/sfc/apa).** Mission 1 accomplished.
-2. Conveniently inspecting elements, it appears that *all* the form fields are contained in a single `<form>` with **id="searchform"**.
+2. Conveniently inspecting elements, it appears that *all* the form fields are contained in a single `<form>` with `id="searchform"`.
 Later on, that's going to allow us to target the right form on this page using our scraper.
 That's two down.
 3. The actual fields we might want to fill in, we hope they have explicit names set.
-    1. The minimum dollar amount turns out to have the name `minAsk`, while the maximum is `maxAsk`.
+    1. The minimum dollar amount turns out to have the name `min_price`, while the maximum is `max_price`.
     2. There are checkboxes for neighborhoods whose input elements look like `<input id='sunset_/_parkside_28'>`, so we'll take down any of those if we want to filter by neighborhood.
     3. There's also the main query field, an input whose name is "query".
 These fields are often named "query" or just "q"
 4. Inspecting the actual results of a test query, the apartment listings all seem to be inside of `<p class="row">`'s who are all inside of a `<div class="content">`.
 That means that when the time comes, we can just look inside that container div and grab a collection of those row paragraphs.
 More detailed results parsing will have to wait till we have something to parse.